volta-cli/rfcs/text/0000-toolchain.md

 ## Toolchain

-The toolchain is a set of tools.
+The toolchain is a set of tools the user has installed for use at the command-line console.
 The user adds to their toolchain with `notion install` and removes with `notion uninstall`.

-Each tool installed in the toolchain has a default version and platform, which can be overridden when the tool is invoked in a project that has a dependency on that tool.
+Each tool installed in the toolchain has a default version and engine, which can be overridden when the tool is invoked in a project that has a dependency on that tool.

 ## Primitive: Shims